No more than 60 minutes of TikTok per day: the app’s new limit for under 18s-breakinglatest.news-Breaking Latest News

 The most important novelty concerns time management: according to what has been explained, “for the accounts of all users under the age of 18, the daily usage time limit will automatically reset to 60 minutes”.
 If this limit is reached, “the teenager will be asked to enter an access code to be able to continue watching the videos”: it will therefore be possible to extend the maximum time of use, but to do so an action on the part of the user will be required.

-And TikTok Italy they made it clear to us that the code will arrive on the minor’s smartphone and that the adult will then be able to monitor the activation of this extra time.
-However, it is not yet clear how many times an extension can be requested within a day.
+And TikTok Italy they made it clear to us that the code will arrive on the minor’s smartphone and that the adult will then be able to monitor the activation of this extra time and that in the event of prolonged use after the first extension, other recommendations will come to take a break or in any case to set a time limit.

 Stop notifications starting at 21